iodide-project/iodide/docs/jsmd.md

 ## JSMD syntax and usage

-As we said above, a JSMD file is just a plain text file with text blocks representing various languages and other evaluation directs delimited by lines starting with `%%`.
+As we said above, a JSMD file is just a plain text file with text blocks representing various languages and other evaluation directives, and delimited by lines starting with `%%`.

 A few things to note about JSMD:
 - Iodide natively supports the following JSMD chunk types (described in more detail below):